Agents of deterioration: Sustainability

 The ten agents of deterioration are often used to frame discussions about sustainability in the cultural heritage sector, when the cost of controlling or minimising deterioration is compared to the perceived benefits.
 Costs may be financial (e.g. the cost of running air conditioning), environmental (e.g. the use of plastics as storage and packing material, or the use of solvents for conservation treatment, or the use of energy to run air conditioning systems) or even the labour required to sustain an activity.
 The repercussions of established conservation-restoration practice on the environment and on climate change are increasingly debated, particularly the profession's emphasis on tight control of temperature and humidity.

 Recent environmental guidelines for cultural heritage collections, such as those developed by the Australian Institute for the Conservation of Cultural Materials (AICCM), emphasise sustainability and resilience as a guiding principle and directly reference climate change as a reason for frequent review.
-These guidelines highlight the need to consider the local climate and allow variations of relative humidty and temperature values accordingly.
+These guidelines highlight the need to consider the local climate and allow variations of relative humidity and temperature values accordingly.